On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Introduction

 \section{Introduction}

 Interference management and ensuring security of the messages are two important aspects in the design of multiuser wireless communication systems, owing to the broadcast nature of the physical medium.
 The interference channel (IC) is one of the simplest information theoretic models for analyzing the effect of interference on the throughput and secrecy of a multiuser communication system.
-In this work, the role of transmitter cooperation in managing interference and ensuring secrecy is explored by studying the $2$-user IC with limited-rate transmitter cooperation and secrecy constraints at the receivers.
+One way to enhance the achievable rate with secrecy constraints at the receivers is through cooperation between the transmitters.
+In this work, the role of transmitter cooperation in managing interference and ensuring secrecy is explored by studying the $2$-user IC with limited-rate cooperation between the transmitters and secrecy constraints at the receivers.
+In practice, such scenarios can arise in a cellular network, where different users have subscribed to different data contents, and are served by different base stations belonging to the same service provider.
+In this case, it is important for the service provider to support high throughput, as well as secure its transmissions, to maximize its own revenue.
+In these scenarios, the transmitters (e.g., base stations) are not completely isolated from each other, and cooperation among them is possible.
+As the base stations can trust each other, there is no need for secrecy constraints at the transmitters.
+Such cooperation can potentially provide significant gains in the achievable throughput in the presence of interference, while simultaneously guaranteeing security.